 What are the Common Symptoms of the U0100 Code?

-The most common symptom of this code is the “Check Engine Light.”
-There is also a very high possibility that your vehicle will not be able to start at all.
+The most common symptom of this code is an activated check engine light.
+But sometimes you may not have any warning lights or you may have warning lights you don’t recognize, depending on the year model of the vehicle.
+U0100 code symptoms range from no symptom at all to a possibility that your vehicle will not be able to start or that the starter may not even engage.
 Once this happens, it is recommended to have your vehicle checked right away for proper diagnosis.

 How to Diagnose the U0100 Code

-However, if you’re confident about your DIY auto repair skills, here are videos you can watch to help you learn more about the troubleshooting process:
+However, if you’re confident about your DIY auto repair skills regarding electronic troubleshooting, here are videos you can watch to help you learn more about the troubleshooting process:

 How to Fix the U0100 Code